sean-la/theseanla.github.io/_pages/tutoring.md

 | 225  |      |      |
 | 319  |      |      |

-If you don't see your course in the above list, I might still be able to tutor you.
+If you don't see your course in the above lists, I might still be able to tutor you.
 Email me and we can discuss.